 Mike was a long time friend.
 He handed me one of his last copies in 1970 and asked me to see if I could get some recognition for it.
 He told me some wealthy people wanting to get approval for funds to build an aqueduct to bring water from the Colorado River to southern California (they succeeded) had bought up and burned all the copies they could find.
 They also tried (and failed) to have him fired as Director of the Los Angeles Housing Authority.

-Today, in 2012, there is renewed interest in "new water".
+Today, there is renewed interest in "new water".
 Two companies are working on projects to bring potable "new water" to areas where surface and ordinary well water are contaminated or nearly exhausted.
 Including wells for primary water drilled in Australia, Southern California and elsewhere, it appears more than 1,000 such wells have been drilled in recent years.

 President emeritus, National Association of Housing Cooperatives